Mehrdad-Noori/CAGNet/README.md

 2- If you want to train the model, download the following dataset and unzip it into `data` folder.
 - [DUTS Dataset: Training](http://saliencydetection.net/duts/)

-3- To Run the training, set the arguments or use the default settings:
+3- To run the training, set the arguments or use the default settings:

 ```
 python train.py --backbone_model 'ResNet50' --batch_size 10 --save_dir 'save'